Sweden is a mysterious place full of legends and the most beautiful countryside. Let's discover what they make.

-Until this day all Dala horses are hand carved from slow-growing pine wood, which is usually pre-selected for making Dala horses before cutting it down.
-Once made, they are then hand painted by artists – a nice touch for something you can take away as a souvenir.
+Until this day all Dala horses are hand-carved from slow-growing pine wood, which is usually pre-selected for making Dala horses before cutting it down.
+Once completed, they are hand-painted by artists – a nice touch for something you can take away as a souvenir.

 Firstly, they use local wool.
-Considering that there is total of fourteen sheep breeds with individual wool properties, it is good to have the local knowledge to get the most out of the raw materials used when making a sweater.
+Considering that there is a total of fourteen sheep breeds with individual wool properties, it is good to have the local knowledge to get the most out of the raw materials used when making a sweater.

 Genuine clogs are always hand-made, with a slight variation from one pair to the other.
 There are quite a few brands that reached out to professional clog makers to make their version of this “trendy” footwear.